Alfresco/alfresco-ng2-components/docs/host-settings.component.md

 # Host settings component

-This component is a form that allows you to validate and set the url of your content service and process service saving it in the user local storage
+Validates the URLs for ACS and APS and saves them in the user's local storage

 ![Host settings](docassets/images/host-settings-component.png)